-Two fishing period of time of Taiwanese SBT vessels are June to September and November to February of the following year.
-The major fishing grounds is around 30° S-40°S in the Indian Ocean and Atlantic Ocean.
-The lower latitude the vessels operate at, the less frequency and number of seabirds are sighted.
+Two fishing seasons of Taiwanese SBT vessels are June to September and November to February of the following year.
+The major fishing grounds is around 30°S-40°S in the Indian Ocean and Atlantic Ocean.
+The lower latitude the vessels operate, the less frequency and number of seabirds are sighted.

-Twenty one seabirds were caught according to the record of scientific observers deployed on SBT vessels in 2005, among which, 3 were caught still alive and released, and 18 were dead and discard.
-Table 1 shows the number of seabirds caught, total hooks, and CPUE recorded by observers in 2004 and 2005.
-Table 2 shows the composition of species.
+Ninety two seabirds were caught according to the scientific observers record in south of 25°S in 2004, among which 28 seabirds were caught in Indian Ocean, and 64 were caught in Atlantic Ocean.
+Among which, 28 were caught still alive and released, and 64 were dead and discard.
+Table 1 shows the number of seabirds, total hooks, and CPUE recorded by observers in 2004.